|Values are valid only on day of printing.|

 Equivocal result: the imprecision inherent in any method implies a lower degree of confidence in the interpretation of specimens with absorbance values very close to the calculated cutoff value.
 For this reason an equivocal category has been designated.
 Equivocal specimens will be tested by Western blot (WB) assays in accordance with Centers for Disease Control and Prevention (CDC)/Association of Public Health Laboratories (APHL) recommendations.

 Positive result: antibody to B burgdorferi detected.
 All positive results will be supplemented by retesting the serum by WB for the detection of IgG and IgM antibodies to B burgdorferi, in accordance with CDC/APHL recommendations.

 A negative result does not exclude the possibility of infection with Borrelia burgdorferi.

-A positive result is not definitive evidence of infection with Borrelia burgdorferi.
+A positive result is not definitive evidence of infection with B burgdorferi.
 It is possible that other disease conditions, including syphilis, periodontal disease, rheumatoid arthritis, systemic lupus erythematosus, and other autoimmune diseases, may produce artifactual reactivity in the assay.

 This test should not be used to screen the general population.
 The predictive value of the assay is a function of the pretest probability of Lyme disease in the population tested.
-Hence, only patients with clinical symptoms of Lyme disease or suspected exposure to Borrelia burgdorferi should be tested.
+Hence, only patients with clinical symptoms of Lyme disease or suspected exposure to B burgdorferi should be tested.

 1. Dattwyler RJ: Lyme borreliosis: an overview of clinical manifestations.
 Lab Med 1990;21:290-292